Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 7.7×more expensive for the city

-Estimated city cost under probation
+Estimated city cost under probation when they are fully operational and funded

 ~$58M